highchair/artinruins-com/_property/prince-hall-masonic.md

 The [Most Worshipful Prince Hall Grand Lodge of Rhode Island](//princehallmasonsglri.org/){:target="_blank"} are owners of the building and have been since 1966.
 Various activities take place and the Hall has been the center of a community for many members and non-members in the neighborhood.
 The basement level was home to the [Acacia Club](//princehallmasonsglri.org/acacia-club/){:target="_blank"}, which would showcase local and touring musicians.

 Because of the significance of the structure and its history, the Providence Preservation Society added the building to its [Ten Most Endangered List of 2021](//ppsri.org/advocacy/mep/2021mep/){:target="_blank"} to call additional attention to efforts to save the structure and rebuild.

+In March of 2022, after more than a year open and exposed to the elements, the building envelope was secured with plywood and plastic sheeting.

 ### History